A linear model of separation for western boundary currents with bathymetry and stratification: Strategy for building an approximate solution

 \begin{remark} The Munk boundary layers have all the same size, that is, the roots associated to these boundary layers do not depend on $k$, and the same fact holds for Ekman layers.

 Therefore, there are two possible constructions for the boundary layers, one is iterative, and one relies on a fixed point method. \begin{itemize} \item The iterative method is the one presented in the aforementioned construction.
-To construct the solution at the order $k$, we proceed by induction, and at each step, the three boundary layers should lift the trace of $\bigg(u_{\mathrm{i}}^k + \overline{u}_{\mathrm{M}}^k + \overline{u}_{\mathrm{E}}^k \bigg)$ on $\p\Om$.
-If we want to compute the value of the effective coefficient in front of the boundary layer (whether Ekman or Munk) for the entire solution at order $k$, we need to sum all $(c^l_j)_{l=0}^k$ for Munk boundary layers, and all $(c^l)_{l=2}^k$ for Ekman boundary layer.
+If we want to compute the value of the effective coefficient in front of the boundary layer (either Ekman or Munk) for the entire solution at order $k$, we need to sum all $(c^l_j)_{l=0}^k$ for Munk boundary layers, and all $(c^l_{\mathrm{E}})_{l=2}^k$ for Ekman boundary layer.
 The advantages of this method are, on the one hand, that it is entirely explicit and, on the other hand, that it provides a practical solution for any order.
 It will be the point of view adopted in the whole paper. \item The fixed point method is slightly more abstract, and relies strongly on the fact that the shape of the boundary layers does not depend on the order to which they are computed.
-Morally speaking, this would consist of constructing only the successive inner parts of the form $\bigg(u_{\mathrm{i}}^k + \overline{u}_{\mathrm{M}}^k + \overline{u}_{\mathrm{E}}^k \bigg)$, then finding the coefficient of each boundary layer once and for all.
-However, because of the corrections that need to be constructed for each type of boundary layer (we will see in section \ref{sec:proof-thm} that Ekman boundary layers also involve correction terms), such a method is difficult to implement in practice. \end{itemize}
+Heuristically, this would consist of constructing only the successive inner parts of the form $\bigg(u_{\mathrm{i}}^k + \overline{u}_{\mathrm{M}}^k + \overline{u}_{\mathrm{E}}^k \bigg)$, then finding the coefficient of each boundary layer once and for all.
+However, since each $\overline{u}^k$ depends on the coefficients $c_j, c_{\mathrm{E}}$, such a method is difficult to implement in practice. \end{itemize}

 \end{remark}

 The next sections are dedicated to the rigourous construction of approximate solutions, following the ideas given in this section.